Looking for a change of scenery? Check out these incredible day-trip and weekend-getaway destinations near Boise, Idaho.

 The best thing about planning your day trips from Boise is that you can choose how far you want to drive.
 While the natural monuments take your breath away and instill awe in each and every of its visitor, small towns near the capital of Idaho are as irresistible as those wondrous heavyweights.
-Meridian, located only 20 minutes from Boise, proves it.
+Meridian, located only 20 minutes from Boise, proves it again and again.

 Not particularly tiny as you would think, it’s known as the biggest small town.
 In fact, Meridian makes people talk about it as one of the fastest-growing city in the country.
 This means one thing: an abundance of attractions and entertainment for its guests and locals.